Kidev/SynQtTest/docs/index.md

 QML file per entity, and the table the database keeps them in.
 Hover (or focus) any part of the diagram to read the file behind it, or pick the file out of the project tree beside it; it stays open until you move to another one.
+The database opens two, its QML and the table that QML queries, since neither says much without the other.
 Hover any line of a file to see what that line does, and a line that ends in an arrow opens the page covering it, whether that is a page of this guide or the class in the C++ reference.

 <div class="synqt-explorer">